dan-bouchard/Football-Match-Outcome-Prediction/README.md

 - There is a clear relationship between the home team tending to score more goals per game across all the different leagues

 > ![](./imgs/number_of_goals_per_game_in_each_league_for_home_and_away.png?raw=1)

+## Feature Engineering

+- Used pandas to join 3 separate datasets together
+- Cleaned the dataset by filling in missing data
+- Created a number of new features, ensuring no data leakage:
+    - Form
+    - Total goals
+    - Discipline